Cost Guides

 Commercial Painting Cost Guide: Offices, Retail & Industrial in the GTA

-What commercial painting costs in the GTA in 2026 — pricing per sq ft, after-hours premiums, and how to plan a multi-site rollout without disrupting operations.
+What drives commercial painting costs in the GTA in 2026 — substrate, after-hours work, and how to plan a multi-site rollout without disrupting operations.